 Mechanism of Injury

 When one falls while snowshoeing, the knee undergoes a tremendous torsional (twisting) force because the body moves while the foot is planted in one spot.
-When this occurs, any or all of the following can occur:
+When this occurs, some of the following injuries are common:

 - Sprains, which are tears in ligaments.
 These injuries are graded from I to III

-– A Grade I: a mild stretching of the ligament with overly stretch fibers
+- I: a mild stretching of the ligament with overly stretched fibers

-– Grade II: a partial tear in a ligament
+- II: a partial tear in a ligament

-– Grade III: a complete rupture of the ligament
+- III: a complete rupture of the ligament

 - Meniscal tears, which can range from mild to severe